Palm Beach International Raceway: Moroso era

 In 1981, Dick Moroso, founder of Moroso Racing Parts, purchased the track and renamed it "Moroso Motorsports Park".
 In 1982, Moroso spent $100,000 to upgrade the facility to host the opening event of the 1983 SCCA Trans Am Series.
 The facility was scheduled to host a circus in 1987, but it was cancelled after promoters found out about a poor safety record.

 The facility hosted several SCCA national and regional events.
 The track was also host to several IHRA and NHRA special events and the "Super Chevy Show", which drew more than 100,000 spectators over the three-day event for several years.
 The event was later replaced with the "All Chevy Show" which generally occurs in March.
 In 1996, Moroso considered spending $2 million on a one-mile oval track for stock car racing, but those plans fell through.
 In 1998, Moroso died from brain cancer and his family inherited ownership of the track.
 In 2002, MTV filmed a drag racing documentary at the track.
 The Speed Channel show Pinks visited the facility in 2007 to film an episode.

 The raceway featured quite prominently in Top Gears 2007 USA Special.
-Jeremy Clarkson, James May, Richard Hammond, and The Stig's American cousin all raced cars at the speedway, that the former three had purchased in Miami earlier.
+Jeremy Clarkson, James May, Richard Hammond and The Stig's American cousin all raced cars at the speedway, that the former three had purchased in Miami earlier.
 This was its most notable appearance on television, and one of the most recent appearances.

 Modernization

 In 2008, a group of local motorsports enthusiasts purchased Moroso Motorsports Park.
 The new owners closed the track, remodeled it into a state-of-the-art motorsports facility and changed the track's name back to "Palm Beach International Raceway."
 The old facility was completely altered, adding a new road course similar to the original but with some minor modifications.
 Low-glare lighting was added to the track along with brand new safety barriers and an amount of other upgrades.
 The track hosted an ARCA Remax Series event and several drag racing events.
-The facility again hosted to the show "Pinks All Out" on March 6, 2010.
-The facility also host a wide variety of motorsports events, including "Mud Bog"—an event for ATV and offroad enthusiasts—the Palm Beach Driving Club (PBDC), Hooked on Driving (HOD), Bertil Roos Racing School, Florida Track Days (FTD), Florida Motorcycle Road Racing Association (FMRRA), and the Ferrari Cavallino Classic.
+The facility again hosted the show "Pinks All Out" on March 6, 2010.
+The facility also hosted a wide variety of motorsports events, including "Mud Bog"—an event for ATV and offroad enthusiasts—the Palm Beach Driving Club (PBDC), Hooked on Driving (HOD), Bertil Roos Racing School, Florida Track Days (FTD), Florida Motorcycle Road Racing Association (FMRRA), and the Ferrari Cavallino Classic.

+The facility is popular with teams from all forms of racing for testing.
+Several IndyCar Series teams use the track for winter testing, as do several sports car teams from the Rolex Sports Car Series including locally based Orbit Racing, as well as Riviera Beach-based Extreme Speed Motorsports.
+Once the track gets its FIA Grade 2 certification it will be eligible to host a wide variety of motorsports events including IndyCar Series, Indy Lights, Grand Am and other major forms of racing.